 So, by verbally and emotionally “cutting you off,” the narcissist offers you a taste of what life might be without his charming godlike awesome self (did you detect that bit of sarcasm there??).

 So, that’s the why – the narcissist ignores and belittles and devalues you because it plays on your fear of being alone.
-It is his hope that in enacting this silent narcissistic rage against you, he will force you into submission and into being the good little narcissistic supply he needs.
+He hopes that in enacting this silent narcissistic rage against you, he will force you into submission and into being the good little narcissistic supply he needs.

-Plus, the silent treatment works particularly well on sensitive, empathic people (who are often quite attractive to narcissists), because we are wired to respond to and attempt to soothe the emotions of the people around us, especially those we love.
+The silent treatment works particularly well on sensitive, empathic people (who are often quite attractive to narcissists) because we are wired to respond to and attempt to soothe the emotions of the people around us, especially those we love.
+Do you feel me?

 So, as always, I want to say that if you are being physically abused, none of the following is relevant, and I want you to get help now – stop reading and start packing, sister.

-(But, for the record, what’s really happening most of the time is projection—narcissists project their own inadequacies onto their victims.
-So as usual, it’s all about the narcissist, not about you.)
+(But, for the record, what’s happening most of the time is projection—narcissists project their inadequacies onto their victims.
+So, as usual, it’s all about the narcissist, not about you.)

 Assuming you’re going to play the game, this is what you do to cope with the silent treatment.

-The next time you’re confronted with the icy, hateful silent treatment for yet another perceived infraction, I want you to come back here and read this article again.
+The next time you’re confronted with the icy, hateful silent treatment for yet another perceived infraction, please come back here and reread this article.
 And I want you to remember that this is a game of control – the narcissist believes he can control you with his lack of communication and concern.

-The only way to take back the power here is to refuse to respond.
-You just go on about your life as though he isn't there, or you do whatever you’d normally do and you blatantly ignore his behavior, no matter how pissed off he gets.
+Instead, you go on about your life as though they aren’t there, or you do whatever you’d typically do, and you blatantly ignore his behavior, no matter how much narcissistic rage they spew your way.

-- Do not send him texts trying to reason with him.
+- Do not send texts trying to reason with them.